+Important: The position for councillors in England changed from 1 April 2014.

+Councillors in England should read the information in the note ‘L G P S Councillor Pensions (England) Update

-Can I opt out of the LGPS?
+Can I opt out of the L G P S?

-You can leave the LGPS at any time by giving your council notice in writing.
+You can leave the L G P S at any time by giving your council notice in writing.
 An election to opt out becomes effective from the end of the payment period during which you gave notification, unless your notification specifies a later date.
-You are recommended to obtain advice before opting out of the LGPS.
+You are recommended to obtain advice before opting out of the L G P S.

-If you opt out the same options are available to you as detailed in the section on Ceasing to be a councillor before retirement (except that deferred benefits cannot be paid until you have ceased to be an eligible councillor or, if earlier, age 75).
+If you opt out, the same options are available to you as detailed in the section on Leaving the Scheme before retirement.
+The main difference is that deferred benefits cannot be paid until you have ceased to be an eligible councillor or, if earlier, age 75).

-Can I re-join the LGPS at a later date?
+Can I re-join the L G P S at a later date?

-If you opt out once, you can re-join the LGPS at any time whilst you remain an eligible councillor.
+If you opt out once, you can re-join the L G P S at any time whilst you remain an eligible councillor.

-If you opt out of the LGPS more than once, unless you elect to re-join the Scheme within three months of commencing as an eligible councillor with a new council (in Wales only), you will only be allowed to re-join at the discretion of your council.
+If you opt out of the L G P S more than once, unless you elect to re-join the Scheme within three months of commencing as an eligible councillor with a new council (in Wales only), you will only be allowed to re-join at the discretion of your council.
 You can ask your council what their policy is on this.

-Points to note
+Points to note on opting out

-You may wish to obtain independent financial advice before you make a decision to opt out of the LGPS.
+You may wish to obtain independent financial advice before you make a decision to opt out of the L G P S.

-Some other LGPS provisions
+Some other L G P S provisions

-The LGPS requires your administering authority to:
+The L G P S requires your administering authority to:

-pay interest on lump sum benefits that are paid more than one month after they should have been paid.
+pay interest on lump sum benefits that are paid more than one month after they should have been paid

-pay interest on pensions that are paid more than a year after they should have been paid.
+pay interest on pensions that are paid more than a year after they should have been paid

-pay interest on refunds of contributions that are paid more than a year after the date you left the LGPS.
+pay interest on refunds of contributions that are paid more than a year after the date you left the L G P S

-issue annual benefit statements to Scheme members (other than to pensioners).
+issue annual benefit statements to Scheme members (other than to pensioners)

 have a statement setting out their policy on communicating with scheme members, members’ representatives, prospective members and employers.

-The LGPS allows your administering authority to:
+The L G P S allows your administering authority to:

 commute small pensions into single lump sum payments.
 The circumstances where this may happen are restrictive, particularly if you have other pension benefits.

-The LGPS allows your administering authority to:
+The L G P S allows your administering authority to:

-reduce pension benefits if a LGPS member leaves as a result of a criminal, negligent or fraudulent act or omission, as a result of which you have incurred some monetary obligation to the council.
+reduce pension benefits if a L G P S member leaves as a result of a criminal, negligent or fraudulent act or omission, as a result of which you have incurred some monetary obligation to the council.

-forfeit a LGPS member’s pension rights if the Secretary of State for Communities and Local Government agrees and the member has been convicted of a serious offence connected with their office.
+forfeit a L G P S member’s pension rights if the Secretary of State for Communities and Local Government agrees and the member has been convicted of a serious offence connected with their office.

-The LGPS does not allow you to:
+The L G P S does not allow you to:

 assign your benefits.
-Your LGPS benefits are strictly personal and cannot be assigned to anyone else or used as security for a loan.
+Your L G P S benefits are strictly personal and cannot be assigned to anyone else or used as security for a loan.

 Pensions and divorce or dissolution of a civil partnership

-Under the LGPS, if you get divorced or your civil partnership is dissolved, you may wish to note that:
+Under the L G P S, if you get divorced or your civil partnership is dissolved, you may wish to note that:

 your ex-spouse or ex-civil partner will cease to be entitled to a spouse’s or civil partner’s pension should you die before them.